 ROI is important, but you can’t just pin your own stuff – your audience is interested in other things as well (surprisingly!)

-Regularly visit the http://www.pinterest.com/popular/ section of Pinterest to see what is resonating with users.
+Regularly visit the Popular on Pinterest section located in your search bar as shown below to see what is resonating with users.
 If it is relevant to your business and your audience, then share it!

 4) Pin each and every product you sell online.